alphayowakarindi/alphayowakarindi/README.md

 # Hi there 👋
 ### I'm Alphayo Wakarindi

-Full-Stack Web Developer passionate about PHP, Laravel, and the TALL Stack<br>
+Full-Stack Web Developer with a focus on PHP, Laravel, and the TALL Stack<br>

 In my 3-4 years of self-teaching software development, I've been <br> able to acquire the following skills: PHP, Ruby, Laravel, Livewire, <br>